 The IRB is also responsible for conducting timely continuing reviews of approved research as set forth by the policy.
 All research involving University faculty, staff, or students must be reviewed in accordance with the basic ethical principles (respect for persons, beneficence, justice) of The Belmont Report.
 The IRB is also responsible for completion of annual training.

-The IRB must have at least five members, with varying backgrounds and professional competence to promote complete and adequate review of research commonly conducted under the auspices of the University.
-The IRB must be sufficiently qualified through the experience and expertise of its members and the diversity of their backgrounds, including considerations of their racial and cultural heritage and their sensitivity to issues such as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human participants.
+The IRB must have at least five members, with varying backgrounds and professional competence to promote complete and adequate review of research activities commonly conducted under the auspices of the University.
+The IRB shall be sufficiently qualified through the experience and expertise of its members, and the diversity of its members, including race, gender, and cultural backgrounds and sensitivity to such issues as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human participants.
 The Chairperson and board members shall be appointed in three-year terms by the Provost.
 The Chairperson may designate another committee member to conduct necessary business in his/her absence.
-The IRB must not consist entirely of men or women; at least one member shall be primarily concerned in a scientific area and at least one member shall be primarily concerned in a nonscientific area; and at least one member shall be unaffiliated in any way with the University.
+The IRB must include at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in nonscientific areas; and at least one member who is not otherwise affiliated in any way with the University and who is not part of the immediate family of a person who is affiliated with the University.
 The IRB may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote.
 No IRB member may participate in the review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.

 The principal investigator is the ultimate protector of the research participant’s rights and welfare, and is obligated to be personally certain that each participant is adequately informed and freely consents to participate in the research.
 The investigator also assumes responsibility for compliance with all Federal, State, and University rules and regulations related to research involving human participants.
 Investigators may not initiate any research involving human participants without prior IRB review and approval.